mcordingley/LinearAlgebra/README.md

     $element = $matrix->get($row, $column);

-Or change the value of an element in the matrix with `set`.
-The method returns the current matrix for convenience in chaining:

-    $matrix->set($row, $column, 21);

 It's also possible to find out how large the matrix is with the `rows` and `columns` properties: